Skip to main content

 • default: 100

-• applies to whole-table Postgres reads
+• applies to whole-table Postgres and SQLite reads

 • if omitted, Bridge falls back to 100